xorwow/ansible-vars/README.md

 Set the tempfile/staging root as you would with `-T <path>`.

+#### AV_CREATE_PLAIN

+Invert the default creation mode for files: If unset or `no`, files are created with full encryption unless specified otherwise via the `--plain|-p` flag.
+This behavior mirrors that of `ansible-vault`.
+When set to `yes`, the behavior and flag are inverted as files are created without encryption by default unless specified otherwise via the `--no-plain|-P` flag.

 ### Python library

 When using `ansible-vars` as a library, import any of these modules from the `ansible_vars` module.